hashintel/hash/libs/error-stack/README.md

 ## Contributors

 `error-stack` was created and is maintained by [HASH](https://hash.dev/).
 As an open-source project, we gratefully accept external contributions and have published a [contributing guide](https://github.com/hashintel/hash/blob/main/.github/CONTRIBUTING.md) that outlines the process.
-If you have questions, please reach out to us on our [Discord server](https://hash.ai/discord?utm_medium=organic&utm_source=github_readme_hash-repo_libs-error-stack-readme).
+If you have questions, please create a [GitHub discussion](https://github.com/orgs/hashintel/discussions).

 ## License